Naissaar: Soviet Republic of Nargen

 The Council began drafting a constitution, the capital was designated the Southern Village and the anthem "The Internationale".
 The flag became the red-black flag of anarcho-syndicalism.
 It was also intended to issue its own money, but the name of the units is unknown.
-The Soviet Republic of Naissaar was also recognized, at least de facto, by the workers' government in mainland Estonia, who sent prisoners to the island "to fortify some of the castles, clear the railroads, carry snow and dig sand."
+Bolshevik authorities in mainland Estonia sent prisoners to the island "to fortify some of the castles, clear the railroads, carry snow and dig sand."